 To what exactly?

 “To the cupidity of Duggan and Mahar.”

-“Diving the golf course was much more interesting to think about than actually do,” says Klekowski, a professor of biology at UMass Amherst.
+“Diving the golf course was much more interesting to think about than actually do,” reports Klekowski, a professor of biology at UMass Amherst.
 “Flooded fairways are probably the planet’s most monotonous dive sites: endless vistas of algae-covered flatness!
 We spent most of our time searching for something, anything, to film.
 Golf will never be an underwater sport.”

 Klekowski’s team did find several of Dugmar’s irrigation pipes protruding from what is now the reservoir floor, in addition to the stone patio Duggan and Mahar had built beside the old farmhouse where, six decades earlier, martinis had been served (despite federal law) and beknickered sportsmen (despite their marital status) had flirted with flappers.
 “Our goal,” Klekowski says, “was to find and video the remains of the buildings associated with the course.
 When we finally found the old foundations, you couldn’t but feel a bit nostalgic.
 It was actually sort of creepy being down there, where there had been so much life at one time.”

 “My dad played Dugmar,” Gage says.
 “He talked about it with pride and interest, that he and his friends had played it.”
-Gage had been too young to have experienced the course himself; he was too young to remember much of anything about the place.
+Gage had been too young to have experienced the course himself, to remember much of anything about the place.
 But he grew up to become a golfer and Gage wishes he had talked more of Dugmar with his dad, while they could have.
-It’s a false memory he wishes he had cultivated further — because some memories are worth having, even if they’re not your own.
+It’s a false memory he wishes he had cultivated further — because some memories are worth having, even if they’re not one’s own.